Consorcio-Madrono/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Geospatial `shapefiles <http://en.wikipedia.org/wiki/Shapefile>`_ can be further explored and manipulated through our integration with `WorldMap <../user/data-exploration/worldmap.html>`_, a geospatial data visualization and analysis tool developed by the `Center for Geographic Analysis <http://gis.harvard.edu/>`_ at Harvard University.
+A shapefile is a set of files, often uploaded/transferred in .zip format.
+This set may contain up to 15 files.
+A minimum of 3 specific files (.shp, .shx, .dbf) are needed to be a valid shapefile and a 4th file (.prj) is required for WorldMap--or any type of meaningful visualization.

+For ingest into Dataverse and connecting to WorldMap, these 4 files are the minimum required:

+* .shp - shape format; the feature geometry itself
+* .shx - shape index format; a positional index of the feature geometry to allow seeking forwards and backwards quickly
+* .dbf - attribute format; columnar attributes for each shape, in dBase IV format
+* .prj - projection format; the coordinate system and projection information, a plain text file describing the projection using well-known text format

+For a zipped shapefile, we require 4 files with these extensions.
+Other files may be included within the zipped shapefile, but they are not required:

+* .shp
+* .shx
+* .prj
+* .dbf

+For example, if these files were included within a .zip, the “Map Data” button would appear:

+* subway_line.shp
+* subway_line.shx
+* subway_line.prj
+* subway_line.dbf

-Once you publish your dataset with your shape files, you will be able to use the "Map Data" button using `GeoConnect <https://github.com/IQSS/geoconnect>`_ to visualize and manipulate these files for users to Explore this geospatial data using the `WorldMap <http://worldmap.harvard.edu/>`_ interface.
+Once you publish your dataset with your shape files, you will be able to use the "Map Data" button using `GeoConnect <https://github.com/IQSS/geoconnect>`_ to visualize and manipulate these files for users to Explore this geospatial data using the `WorldMap <http://worldmap.harvard.edu/>`__ interface.
-Please note: In order to map your data file, a copy will be sent to Harvard's `WorldMap <http://worldmap.harvard.edu/>`_ platform.
+Please note: In order to map your data file, a copy will be sent to Harvard's `WorldMap <http://worldmap.harvard.edu/>`__ platform.
 You have the ability to delete any maps, and associated data, from the Harvard WorldMap platform, at any time.

 Astronomy (FITS)
 --------------------